 Managing changes within an organization is no longer a momentary situation or a temporary condition wherein employees can be told that this too shall pass.
 Rather, change in any form needs to be positively embraced as a part of the corporate culture.
 Apart from driving operational efficiencies, cost-effectiveness, and process enhancements, change management plays a much bigger role in the business fabric.

 ‘Change’ should be treated as an interwoven element of the business strategy at large.
 A leader in this regard needs to ensure that the identified, introduced, and implemented changes are making a positive difference at all levels regardless of the organizational hierarchies, ranks, or silos.
 A leader who is also a change agent believes in getting the right things done through the right people at the right time without creating any added hassles.

 A change-driven leader would require to be proactive, pragmatic, passionate, and productive.
-Most importantly, he/she should be a people’s person with the capability of communicating clearly and concisely.
+Most importantly, he/she should be a people person with the capability of communicating clearly and concisely.
+That means using inclusive language to engage your team, and set clear targets.
 Desperate times often call for desperate measures and who else can lead through these ups and downs except for a leader who is also a change agent.
-A good leader must ensure organizational readiness to changes, transformation, and evolution.
+A good leader must ensure organizational readiness for changes, transformation, and evolution.
 At the same time, a successful leader who claims to be a change agent ensures to reinvent his/her own capabilities to prove the relevance to their evolved roles and responsibilities.
 They lead through examples that they set for themselves.

 Most importantly, a leader who is a change agent shows sufficient courage to choose the less trodden path, in order to discover new ideas, business areas, and benefits for the company’s betterment.
 Great leaders who love embracing change never fail to prove their credibility as they are always driven by measurable results.
 They prove their trustworthiness to the decision-makers as well as to the employees and subordinates.